AnimusUNO/animus-tui/README.md

 # Animus Chat - Letta Simple Chat Client

-A simple, powerful text-based chat client for interacting with Letta AI agents.
+A very simple, powerful text-based chat client for interacting with Letta AI agents.
 Built with Python and designed for developers who want a clean, terminal-based interface without the complexity of web UIs.

 ## 🚀 Features